Skip to main content

 Winery

 Ranked 26th on the World's Best Vineyards 2024 list and holding a Pearl 2 Star Prestige rating for 2025, Matias Riccitelli operates from Distrito Las Compuertas in Luján de Cuyo, one of Mendoza's most consequential sub-appellations for altitude-driven viticulture.
-The bodega sits within a peer set defined by precision and restraint rather than volume, with credentials that position it firmly in Argentina's upper tier of estate wine production.
+The bodega sits within a comparable set defined by precision and restraint rather than volume, with credentials that position it firmly in Argentina's upper tier of estate wine production.

 Billecart-Salmon, Aÿ, France